 The Middle Eastern scripts are mostly abjads, with small character sets.
 Words are demarcated by spaces.
-Except for Thaana, these scripts include a number of distinctive punctuation marks.
+These scripts include a number of distinctive punctuation marks.
 In addition, the Arabic script includes traditional forms for digits, called "Arabic-Indic digits" in the Unicode Standard.